kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 will rollout across nodes.
 -->

+This feature effectively consists of two parts:
+1. **Preemption triggered by `Deferred` resize updates**: Implemented purely in-memory inside `kube-scheduler`.
+Component rollout order does not affect this part.
+   - **Failure Modes**: Bugs in scheduler resource accounting, queue handling, or `QueueingHints` could cause either unnecessary/duplicate preemptions (evicting more victims than needed) or excessive queue churn degrading scheduling throughput.
+2. **The per-node API (`node.spec.podPreemptionPolicy`) to enable/disable resize
+   preemption**: Component rollout order matters here.
+If `kube-scheduler` enables the feature before `kube-apiserver`, the API server will drop `node.spec.podPreemptionPolicy` on write.
+Controllers managing resizable nodes will fail to disable resize preemption, causing the scheduler to evict lower-priority pods on nodes intended to be protected from preemption.

+**Impact on running workloads**: Enabling the feature directly impacts running
+workloads: running lower-priority pods can now be preempted and evicted as a result of in-place scale-up requests on higher-priority pods—an action that previously never triggered pod eviction.

 ###### What specific metrics should inform a rollback?

 <!--
 What signals should users be paying attention to when the feature is young that might indicate a serious problem?
 -->

+- Abnormal spike in `scheduler_resize_preemption_attempts_total`
+  without a corresponding increase in successful Kubelet resizes.
+- Unexpected increase in `scheduler_resize_scheduling_algorithm_duration_seconds`
+  causing queue starvation.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?